In-patient luxury rehab center in Thailand

 1. Hallucinations

-Hallucinations are defined as false perceptions of events or objects involving a person’s senses.
-They may seem real, but they’re not.
-These false sensory experiences usually occur due to chemical reactions or abnormalities in the brain.
-Hallucinations in substance-induced psychotic disorder can involve one or several senses.
-All senses can be a subject of hallucination, but people usually have auditory (hearing) and visual hallucinations.
+Hallucinations in substance-induced psychotic disorder involve one or several senses.
+All senses tend to be a subject of hallucination, but people usually have auditory (hearing) and visual hallucinations.
 In other words, they hear or see things that aren’t there.

 Physical effects of hallucinations include problems with vision, lack of personal hygiene and self-care, weight gain, and problems associated with excess weight.
-On the other hand, behavioral effects of hallucinations include bizarre or odd behaviors, social isolation, anxiousness, and problems keeping up with work or school, which can lead to frustration and irritability.
+On the other hand, behavioral effects of hallucinations include bizarre or odd behaviors, social isolation, anxiousness, and problems keeping up with work or school, which lead to frustration and irritability.

 2. Delusions

-In people with this disorder, drugs and alcohol act on the brain, which can impair its functioning and cause delusions.
+There are different types of delusions, including grandiose i.e., beliefs of being superior to others.
+In people with this disorder, drugs and alcohol act on the brain, which impair its functioning and cause delusions.

 Physical effects of delusions include nausea, weight gain, a higher risk of diabetes, cancer, sexual dysfunctions, poor oral health, and respiratory-related concerns.
 When it comes to behavioral effects, delusions cause unusual attitudes and behaviors, anxiety, tension, social isolation, and angry attitudes toward friends, family, or coworkers.